ShowBaba/image-classifier-api-v1/images/README.md

-### This is an empty folder to hold temporarily hold images on the server
+### This is an empty folder to temporarily hold images on the server